compadrejunior/typescript-course/Chapter-02/README.md

 };
 ```

+> [!NOTE]
+>
-> ℹ️ **Note**: For anonymous objects (non-interface or non-alias type), the
+> For anonymous objects (non-interface or non-alias type), the inferred
-> inferred declaration is always preferred, since we won’t be reusing the type
+> declaration is always preferred, since we won’t be reusing the type anywhere
-> anywhere else.
-On the other hand, if we do need to reuse the same object
+> else.
+On the other hand, if we do need to reuse the same object structure
-> structure somewhere else, the interface or alias type are preferred.
+> somewhere else, the interface or alias type are preferred.

-# Array Types
+## Array Types

 TypeScript, like JavaScript, allows you to work with arrays of values.
 Array
 types can be written in one of two ways.
 In the first, you use the type of the